How to Export a WordPress Site Quickly and Efficiently

 Depending on what you intended to use your exported files for, the next thing you do will obviously differ.

 3. Storing a backup: We recommend you create a copy of the files you just exported and store it externally using a cloud service like Dropbox or Google Drive.
-Additionally, we recommend checking out these other tips on what to do after a backup.

 4. Test the export: Create a staging site using BlogVault and try to import the export you’ve just created.
 This will help you make sure you have a usable export.
 You’ll see in the next section that when you try to manually export WordPress site, you can run into some trouble.